leonlinsx/minimal-mistakes/_posts/2019-02-02-dunning-on-dunning-kruger.md

 published: false
 ---

 Dumb people think they're smart.
 Smart people think they're dumb.
 This is a simplistic way of explaining the Dunning-Kruger effect.
-David Dunning explains more in [this article](https://www.vox.com/science-and-health/2019/1/31/18200497/dunning-kruger-effect-explained-trump "Dunning on Dunning-Kruger"), including important nuances that most people miss.
+David Dunning explains more in [this interview](https://www.vox.com/science-and-health/2019/1/31/18200497/dunning-kruger-effect-explained-trump "Dunning on Dunning-Kruger"), including important nuances that people miss about the effect.

 > even though your belief about the way the world is just seems so compelling or so self-evident, it doesn’t mean that it really is true